Police rule fall that killed mother, toddler at San Diego stadium a murder-suicide - NewsBreak

 Days later, the family’s attorney, Daniel Gilleon, told KSWB that they w e re planning to file a wrongful death lawsuit .
 Gilleon also took aim at Gloria at the time, criticizing the mayor for comments where he said there were “unusual circumstances around the case.”
 Gloria later apologized for offending the family with his remarks.

-Reached for comment Wednesday, Gilleon criticized the city’s actions in the wake of his clients’ deaths and named the city as “the primary defendant in the wrongful death action.”Bus driver arrested for bringing kids to school while intoxicated
+Reached for comment Wednesday, Gilleon criticized the city’s actions in the wake of his clients’ deaths and named the city as “the primary defendant in the wrongful death action.”Troopers: 19-year-old military member charged in rollover crash that killed 2 Marines in NC

 “Like any other property owner, they were required to keep people on their property safe,” Gilleon said.
 “Within hours of Raquel’s and Denzel’s deaths, the City’s mayor went to the press and blamed it all on Raquel.
 Four months later, the City’s police went to the media and said the Mayor was right.
 But the City doesn’t want to explain why it concluded that a young mother would kill her only child at an event where witnesses said she was happy.”